Offer Alarm Icon

 Can I extend the lifespan of my RO filters through DIY maintenance?

-Yes, you can extend the lifespan of your filters through regular cleaning of filter housings and pre-filters.
-However, it’s crucial to follow recommended replacement schedules, as some filters have a finite lifespan.
+You can extend the lifespan of your RO filters through regular cleaning of filter housings and pre-filters.
+You still need to follow replacement schedules, as some filters need to be replaced after a certain period of time.

 Does the quality of replacement filters matter?